risk-first/website/menagerie/Agency-Risk.md

 [Agency Risk](Agency-Risk) doesn't just refer to people - it refers to anything which has agency over it's actions.

 > "Agency is the capacity of an actor to act in a given environment...
-Agency may either be classified as unconscious, involuntary behavior, or purposeful, goal directed activity (intentional action). " - [Agency, _Wikipedia_](https://en.wikipedia.org/wiki/Agency_(philosophy))
+Agency may either be classified as unconscious, involuntary behaviour, or purposeful, goal directed activity (intentional action). " - [Agency, _Wikipedia_](https://en.wikipedia.org/wiki/Agency_(philosophy))

 There is significant [Agency Risk](Agency-Risk) in running software _at all_.
 Since computer systems follow rules we set for them, we shouldn't be surprised when those rules have exceptions that lead to disaster.
 For example: